 When my friend Farah was here, we made many day trips (and some longer trips), mostly to the places we didn’t have the chance to visit during our masters days.

 After the big disappointment with Brighton (at least on my part), we made another trip to the seaside just a few days after that, this time to Durdle Door.

-The drive to the Jurassic Coast was quite pleasant, and within1.5 hours, we drove into what seemed like a sleepy, quaint village of a corner of Dorset.
+The drive to the Jurassic Coast was quite pleasant, and within 1.5 hours, we drove into what seemed like quaint village in a sleepy corner of Dorset.
 The road was narrow, lined with English cottages and B&Bs on both sides.
 The thatched roofs, white walls, and hanging baskets with flowers created such a dreamy, classic look of English countrysides, but alas, we didn’t have time to stop to take photos.

 Finding the car park wasn’t hard, but we had to park at the farther lot, as the best places had been taken by fellow beach-goers who undoubtedly wanted to make the most of the sunny day.
 The 10-minute walk from the car park was like a trip on its own, as we were treated with the stunning landscape of Dorset.

 It was packed when we got there, and it took me by surprise that I didn’t mind that at all (I usually get cranky in a crowded place).
 The first glance of the place took my breath away; the curved beach below us proved to be more beautiful than the images I’d seen, while on the other end, the towering hill promised a more spectacular view of the coast.